MichalLytek/type-graphql/docs/generic-types.md

 ### Basic usage

-Start by defining a `PaginatedResponse` function that creates and returns a `PaginatedResponseClass`:
+Start by defining a `PaginatedResponse` function that creates and returns an abstract `PaginatedResponseClass`:

 ```typescript
 export default function PaginatedResponse() {